rancher/docs/content/rancher/v2.x/en/installation/load-balancing-config/_index.md

 Following {{< product >}} installation, you have the option of configuring an external load balancer to direct cluster traffic.

 Rancher has tested a few load balancer configurations.
-Choose from the available options below.
+Choose from the options available.
 There is no "best" configuration.
 Choose the load balancer that best suits your needs.

+When configuring an external load balancer, the steps for setting up a load balancer vary based on your install: single-node or high-availability.